fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-compute-lab.md

 </aside>

 ### mpstat

-The tool **mpstat** is a command that is used to report processor related statistics.
+The tool **mpstat** is a Linux command that is used to report processor related statistics.
 It displays the statistics of the CPU usage of the system and information about CPU utilization.
 It initializes the first processor with CPU 0, the second one with CPU 1, and so on.

 The tool **mpstat** is part of the software package **sysstat**.
 Like **htop**, the program is not installed by default.
 Run the following command to install the **systat** package with the privileges of the root account: